Grilled scallops served over a bed of bright, fresh Mediterranean tomato salsa are easy to make for a quick dinner that feels fancy.

 Instructions

-• Heat a grill pan or outdoor gas grill to medium-high heat and brush the cooking surface with olive oil.
+• Prep the grill or grill pan: Heat a grill pan or outdoor gas grill to medium-high and brush the cooking surface with olive oil.

-• Pat the scallops dry and brush with extra virgin olive oil and season on both sides with Kosher salt and black pepper.
+• Dry and season the scallops: Pat the scallops dry and brush with extra virgin olive oil.
+Season on both sides with kosher salt and black pepper.

 Video